-The applicant may consult with the host supervisor in the development and writing of the proposal, but the project should be primarily the idea of the applicant.

-- provide a prospect for novel directions in the host laboratory, made possible through the non-biological expertise of the applicant. - clearly show how the proposed project is different from the applicant's research to date (PhD or previous postdoctoral positions) and how it will help the applicant to learn new research approaches and methodologies.
+The applicant may consult with the best supervisor in the development and writing of the proposal, but - The applicant may consult with the host supervisor in the development and writing of the proposal, but the project should be primarily the idea of the applicant. - provide a prospect for novel directions in the host laboratory. - clearly show how the proposed project is different from the applicant's research to date (PhD or previous postdoctoral positions) and how it will help the applicant to learn new research approaches and methodologies.